aumouvantsillage/guillaume.baierouge.fr/src/2014-07-27-mozilla-tcp.md

 to [open the notification tray](https://support.mozilla.org/en-US/kb/navigating-your-firefox-os-phone#w_see-your-notifications).

 In the web browser, the address bar is attached to the top of the current page.
-It move out of the screen when scrolling down, and if I want to show it again, [I need to scroll up to the top](https://discourse.mozilla-community.org/t/bug-scrolling-back-to-top-is-painful/533).
+It moves out of the screen when scrolling down, and if I want to show it again, [I need to scroll up to the top](https://discourse.mozilla-community.org/t/bug-scrolling-back-to-top-is-painful/533).
 Firefox for Android does not behave like this: scrolling up a little at any point in the page shows the address bar immediately.